 Quality here means both: image technical quality and high quality material (and as a result, its potential sales value).

 HINT: Many agencies base your upload limit on your acceptance ratio so be selective and keep in mind that quality of your stock images is much more important that quantity.

-- High quality material – many stock photography agencies will list their requirements of what they need, what photo buyers look for, and what photo subjects sell best.
+Many stock photography agencies will list their requirements of what they need, what photo buyers look for, and what photo subjects sell best.
 You should analize it to get a good grasp on whether your portfolio fits within these requirements.
 If not, look for something different, give yourself a challenge and produce fresh material that will sell.
 Do not rely on your family or friends opinion about your photographs (they all love them, we know it).
 Visit any stock photo website that is of your interest and check what photos sell best there.
 Some may have weekly/monthly summaries of their top selling content.

 HINT: Ask any professional photographer to give you his/her opinion on your images.
 They will be honest and you will know what to improve or change.
 You may also visit photographers forum to see what issues and topics are discussed there.

-- Title + tagging (keywords) + description – they are required for your photos to be found in large stock photo libraries.
+They are required for your photos to be found in large stock photo libraries.
 Also good title and description are essential to give potential buyer an idea of what is in the image.
 There are many techniques how to do it properly but the main rule is that the title should be quite short, and the description should describe your image subject as accurate as possible.
 Accurate keywords are essential, as we don’t want potential buyers to look for “a boat” and find “a bicycle”.
 Some agencies will review your keywords for accuracy as well, but think twice and do it right the first time.

 HINT: Good practice is to describe and keyword your images and then check them again in a day or so before uploading.
 When you do this, you will be surprised how many new/different ideas you may have the next day.